Wellcome Collection: Smoke & Mirrors integrated campaign

 The Psychology of Magic

 The Wellcome Collection wanted to promote its blockbuster exhibition Smoke and Mirrors: The Psychology of Magic.
 In the heart of London and a busy exhibition sphere, Wellcome Collection needed to create a standout campaign to attract visitors to their exhibition space.

 We created a digital campaign to run alongside Wellcome Collection’s London-based out of home advertising, undertaken by AKA agency.
 Wellcome Collection was looking to utilise their existing static creative developed in-house and curate an engaging and dynamic campaign to drive awareness, traffic to the site and ultimately gallery footfall in an effective integrated campaign.

 Our digital campaign was centred upon the exhibition structure, and the objects displayed within each section.
 The campaign was structured to separate the two audiences identified by Wellcome Collection’s audience research.
 As the two audiences were at the heart of the campaign, we curated messaging which would engage them based upon our audience research.

 We ran our campaign across Google Display, Facebook and Instagram and sent traffic to the exhibition landing page.
 We created a number of elements including skyscraper adverts, MPU, leaderboard adverts and social stories.
 We worked in partnership with AKA to provide a seamless campaign that covered digital, outdoor and print for the Smoke & Mirrors exhibition.

 Display – MPU

 Our creative team focussed on individual items within each section of the exhibition, aiming to showcase the wide variety of objects curated by the museum.
-In a process involving Wellcome’s design and curatorial teams, our designers sketched and then designed digital ads which were founded on the static out of home banners.
+In a process involving Wellcome Collection’s design and curatorial teams, our designers sketched and then designed digital ads which were founded on the static out of home banners.

 Display – Leaderboard